OPM Retirement Processing Times 2026: How Long You'll Actually Wait

 How long does it take OPM to process a retirement application in 2026?

-The average OPM retirement processing time in 2026 is 71 days.
-Digital applications through the Online Retirement Application (ORA) system average 34 days.
-Paper applications average 95 days.
-Budget 4 to 6 months from your separation date to receiving your final annuity payment — the agency HR and payroll steps before OPM add roughly 111 days before OPM even starts the clock.
+In May 2026, digital applications through the Online Retirement Application (ORA) system averaged 66 days and paper applications averaged 105 days.
+Budget 4 to 6 months from your separation date to receiving your final annuity payment, since the agency HR and payroll steps before OPM add roughly 111 days before OPM even starts the clock.

 Will I get paid while waiting for OPM to process my retirement?

 Yes.
-OPM issues interim pay, typically 60 to 80 percent of your estimated annuity, within 8 days of receiving your application.
+OPM issues interim pay, typically 60 to 80 percent of your estimated annuity.
+As of July 1, 2026, OPM pledges the first payment within 7 days of retirement for complete applications submitted by your separation date.
 About 75 percent of retirees receive interim pay immediately.
 Only federal income tax is withheld during interim payments.
 Keep in mind that the agency HR and payroll steps (averaging 111 days) must complete before OPM even receives your file.

 What deductions are taken from interim retirement pay?